Tamara is a mother of three and a grandmother of seven who finds great joy in sharing her life journeys, experiences, and lessons with you.

-This presentation could be considered a sister article related to a few others I have written, "The Stones Cry Out", Waterfalls, and Light Houses which center more around Biblical studies.
-This article will not be without some spiritual content, but will more showcase one of my favorite road trip destinations along the North Shore of Lake Superior.
+This presentation could be considered a sister article related to a few others I have written, "The Stones Cry Out," "Waterfalls," and "Light Houses," which center more around Biblical studies.
+This article will not be without some spiritual content, but will more showcase one of my favorite road trip destinations along the north shore of Lake Superior.

-Duluth Skyline Parkway
+Duluth's Skyline Parkway

-Let's begin with a beautiful and scenic 20 mile drive through Duluth's Skyline Parkway which hosts stunning views overlooking the city of Duluth, Lake Superior bay, and shoreline.
+Let's begin with a beautiful and scenic 20 mile drive through Duluth's Skyline Parkway, which hosts stunning views overlooking the city of Duluth, Lake Superior bay, and shoreline.

-This road can be accessed right off of Interstate 35 at exit 249 before actually entering Duluth from the south.
+This road can be accessed right off Interstate 35 at exit 249 before entering Duluth from the south.
 Set aside an hour or more and leave time for making plenty of stops along the way.

 Scenic overlooks aren't the only thing you will see on this drive.
-The road will wind around through edges of pine forest, stone bridges, over rivers, along with beautiful waterfalls to admire along the way not to mention there are plenty of places to stop and picnic, or if you prefer swing down into Duluth for a bite to eat.
+The road will wind around through edges of pine forest, stone bridges, over rivers, along with beautiful waterfalls to admire along the way, not to mention there are plenty of places to stop and picnic, or if you prefer, swing down into Duluth for a bite to eat.

-There is a bit of residential along this path but nothing truly distracting.
+There is a bit of residential along this path, but nothing truly distracting.

-City of Duluth
+The City of Duluth

 Duluth has an old, historical, and industrial atmosphere to it.
-It is a city with a population of around 86,000 and it is about as metropolitan as Minnesota gets north of the Twin Cities.
+It is a city with a population of around 86,000, and it is about as metropolitan as Minnesota gets north of the Twin Cities.
 It was voted the best outdoor city in the U.S. by "Outside Magazine" in its 2014 contest.

-You can schedule a cruise on the lake or If you want to do a little fishing you can book a fishing tour with a charter boat.
-Much information is available online and best to plan these excursions in advance.
+You can schedule a cruise on the lake, or If you want to do a little fishing, you can book a fishing tour with a charter boat.
+Much information is available online, and best to plan these excursions in advance.